 Rock Island State Park

-This past weekend we knew we didn’t have a lot of time but we also knew that this was the last opportunity to get out and enjoy the fall leaves before the weather really drops and the snow flurries start to fall.
+Last year, right around this time, we knew we didn’t have a lot of time but we also knew that this was the last opportunity to get out and enjoy the fall leaves before the weather really drops and the snow flurries start to fall.
 So we got out and went exploring.

 The weather was in the low 30’s, but we bundled up and headed out.
 If you are new to cold weather hiking, you might want to see some of the things you need to make it a more enjoyable experience!